A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 An Evening in Kuala Selangor

-If you are seeking any day trips from Kuala Lumpur, the small township of Kuala Selangor is recommended and is approximately a one-hour drive from KL.
-It’s a good evening trip to find a hired driver and do a few informal activities away from the traffic of the big city.
+If you are seeking day trips from Kuala Lumpur, the small township of Kuala Selangor is recommended.
+It is approximately a one-hour drive from KL.
+It’s a good evening trip to find a hired driver and do a few informal activities away from the big city’s traffic.

-A delicious seafood dinner is followed, which is set along the Selangor River.
-Eating at a restaurant called Kuang Wah Seafood, the restaurant serves a range of assorted seafood such as fresh crabs, prawns, deliciously sweet and sour pork and a large dish of fried rice thrown into the fulfilling feast.
-Meals may vary depending on your tour or what your guide orders for you.
+A delicious seafood dinner, set along the Selangor River, follows.
+Eating at a restaurant called Kuang Wah Seafood serves a range of assorted seafood such as fresh crabs, prawns, deliciously sweet and sour pork and a large dish of fried rice thrown into the fulfilling feast.
+Meals may vary depending on your tour or your guide’s orders.

 The fireflies conclude the Kuala Lumpur day tour.
-If you wish to partake in private time, you can find information inside a few travel agencies near Chinatown.
+If you wish to partake in private time, you can find information in several travel agencies near Chinatown.

 View from our seafood dinner in Kuala Selangor.